LukeTOBrien/webdev-curriculum/JavaScript/en-GB/02 Farm Animals - Images/02 Farm Animals - Images en-GB.md

 ## Changing our animal array

 Now let's change our animal array to be an array of objects rather then an array of strings:<br>
-<b>Remember</b> A statement can be written over many lines, since our animals array is now a much bigger statement, let's write each object on it's own line so that it is more readable.
+__Remember__ A statement can be written over many lines, since our animals array is now a much bigger statement, let's write each object on it's own line so that it is more readable.

 ```
 var animals = [